Janice Hahn: Los Angeles County Board of Supervisors

 In 2018, Hahn supported the appointment of Nicole Tinkham as interim public defender, despite a letter signed by 390 public defenders who were concerned that Tinkham lacked criminal law experience and the potential for a conflict of interest, given Tinkham’s prior representation of the Los Angeles County Sheriff’s Department.

 Recognition

 Some of the awards received by Hahn include the Rosa Parks Award from the Southern Christian Leadership Conference, the Bold Vision Award from the San Pedro Chamber of Commerce, the Public Service Award from the African-American Chamber of Commerce, the Recognition Award from the Harbor Area Gang Alternative Program, and enshrinement on the Promenade of Prominence in Watts.

 Personal life

 Hahn is a lifelong resident of Los Angeles and lives in San Pedro.
-A member of the Hahn family of California, she is the mother of three children, the grandmother of five, and a member of the Churches of Christ.
+A member of the Hahn family of California, she is the mother of three children, a grandmother of five, and a member of the Churches of Christ.